Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 183 active stops operating in Dapto-Avondale, consisting of train and bus services.
-These stops are served by 56 individual routes, offering a total of 2,777 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 167 meters from the nearest stop.
+Transport analysis indicates 183 active stops operating in the Dapto-Avondale area, offering a mix of train and bus services.
+These stops are served by 56 individual routes, collectively facilitating 2,777 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 167 meters from their nearest stop.

 Frequently Asked Questions - Transport